Kgkkjjj/OS/README.md

 # Open B OS Skeleton

 This repository contains a minimal skeleton for an experimental operating system written mostly in C with a small assembly boot file.
-The goal is to provide a starting point for future development of a terminal, text editor, web browser and GUI environment.
+It now features stub modules for thirty additional systems such as memory management, scheduling, filesystems and networking.
+These placeholders accompany the terminal, text editor, web browser and GUI components and are meant for further expansion.

 ## Building